-Private Keys generated by GlobalSign are stored in GCC in PKCS 12 format until the Key Pairs are picked up by the Subscriber.
+Private Keys generated by GlobalSign are stored in GCC in PKCS#12 format until the Key Pairs are picked up by the Subscriber.
 When the Subscriber acknowledge the receipt of the Key Pair or when 30 days has passed after the key generation, the Subscriber Key Pair is automatically deleted from GCC.
-Subscriber Private Keys are not stored in any other systems.